Fallen angel: Literature and popular culture

 The idea of fallen angels plays a significant role in the various poems of Alfred de Vigny.
 In Le Déluge (1823), the son of an angel and a mortal woman learns from the stars about the great deluge.
 He seeks refuge with his beloved on Mount Ararat, hoping that his angelic father will save them.
 But since he does not appear, they are caught by the flood. Éloa (1824) is about a female angel created by the tears of Jesus.
 She hears about a male angel, expelled from heaven, whereupon she seeks to comfort him, but goes to perdition as a consequence.

+The Turkish horror film Semum (2008), produced and directed by Hasan Karacadağ, is about a shayṭān who has been summoned from hell to torment a woman named Canan.
+The movie is based on the Ibn Abbas interpretation of the Quran and depicts the devil as a fallen angel who seeks revenge on humans for being abandoned by God (Allah).
+The devil accepts ʿAzāzīl as his new deity, who is praised as the ruler of hell and supporting his minions against God's new creation (humans).
+However, at the end, the movie affirms in accordance with Islamic teachings, that ʿAzāzīl has no real power but only to seduce people to follow him.
+When the shayṭān battles a human priest (Hoca) in hell, it is God who intervenes on behalf of humanity while ʿAzāzīl has forsaken his servant.
+By that, the movie further rejects dualism in favor of Islamic tawḥīd, emphazising that even hell is under God's control.